cartigli/vault/xsorted()/III SQL/ZII Routines.md

 A statement or set of statements stored on the SQL server.
 It is like a shortcut for a commonly run query.

 This section feels under-utilized and could be clarified.
-Also, the examples used poorly demonstrated the power of these tools, so I would like an independent lesson regardless;.
+Also, the examples used poorly demonstrated the power of these tools, so I would like an independent lesson regardless.

-Stored Procedures
+[ Stored Procedures ]

 Semi-colons function as statement terminators, also called Delimiters.
 If one ran:
 ```mysql
 DELIMITER $$
 ```
-" `$$` " is now your delimiter.
+*'`$$`' is now your delimiter.
 The semi-colon is no longer your delimiter.
-You could also use " `//` ".
+You could also use '`//`' in place of '`$$`'.*

 This is done for long procedure configurations.
 Within this procedure, there will be several statements.
 If we had four statements and tried to run this procedure, the execution would stop after the initial delimiter was found { at the end of the first statement }.
-To prevent early statement termination, adding a temporary delimiter like ' `$$` '  allows the procedure to execute completely.
+To prevent early statement termination, adding a temporary delimiter like '`$$`'  allows the procedure to execute completely.
 ```mysql
 DELIMITER $$
 CREATE PROCEDURE procedure_name()
 ```
 *Parameters represent certain values that the procedure will use to complete the calculation it is supposed to execute.
-Procedures can be created without parameters, but parenthesis are always needed:*
+Procedures can be created without Parameters, but parenthesis are always needed:*
 ```mysql
 DELIMITER $$
 CREATE PROCEDURE procedure_name (param_1, param_2)